AliceCatalano/RT2/README.md

 All the output graphs are displayed unther the choice menu.

 ### Mode 2 and 3 ###
 In this modalities the robot is drove by the user with the buttons on the screen, which are intuitive and with a simple checkbox the user can initialize the collision avoidance function, that will stop the robot if a collision is suspected.
 This functionality is guarateed by a flag inserted in the new version of the code, now called `choice3_rt2.py`.
+Also the user can choose the speed of the robot through the slider widget.
 In these two cases the position and scanning of the robot is displayed in a 3D environment.

 Third Task